grafana/grafana-plugin-examples/README.md

 ### Testing against latest versions of Grafana

-There is a script `scripts/test-runner.mjs` which navigates all plugin examples looking for integration tests to run.
+There is a github workflow `.github/workflows/integration-tests.yml` which navigates all plugin examples looking for integration tests to run.
 For any example plugin that has a `e2e` npm script defined it will run the following:

 1. Build the plugin with the provided version of Grafana packages and test against the provided version of Grafana
    - _asserting the plugin works with its expected versions_